 Cheap Grace

-be asked for, the door at which a man must
+"Costly grace is the gospel which must be sought, again and again, the gift which must be asked for, the door at which a man must knock. . . .

-and it is grace because it gives a man the only
+"It is costly because it costs a man his life, and it is grace because it gives a man the only true life."— The Cost of Discipleship*

-My wife has sometimes forced me out of my cloistered habits.
+My wife has sometimes forced me out of my isolating habits.
 When I was first married, I spent far too much time in the basement with my computer.
 She soon forbade me to have a computer in the house for at least a decade.
 So, I understand the drive toward seclusion and self-contemplation.

 After spending four decades seeking to attract my family and friends to Christ, I understand expensive grace.